lin-tan/eagle/README.md

 # EAGLE: Creating Equivalent Graphs to Test Deep Learning Libraries

-This repository contains codes for reproducing bugs in the ICSE 2022 paper EAGLE: Creating Equivalent Graphs to Test Deep Learning Libraries.
+This repository contains code for reproducing bugs detected in the [ICSE 2022](https://conf.researchr.org/track/icse-2022/icse-2022-papers?#program) paper *EAGLE: Creating Equivalent Graphs to Test Deep Learning Libraries*.

 If a specific input is needed to reproduce a bug, the input file is provided in the same directory as the reproducing code.

-The bugs are listed below.
-There are 24 bugs in the bug list.
-One inconsistency detected by EAGLE using equivalence rule 13 between [tfio.image.encode_gif, tf.io.decode_gif](tensorflow/rule_13/rule_13_tf_bug_1.ipynb) is later found a false positive because the assumption of lossless conversion is false in this API pair.
+The 24 bugs detected by EAGLE are listed below.
+One inconsistency included  in the paper was excluded in this list, because this bug was later found to be a false positive.
+This bug was detected using equivalence rule 13 between [tfio.image.encode_gif, tf.io.decode_gif](tensorflow/rule_13/rule_13_tf_bug_1.ipynb).
+It is a false positive, because the assumption of lossless conversion is false in this API pair.
 The detailed discussion can be found [here](https://github.com/tensorflow/tensorflow/issues/54266).

 ## The list of bugs